-Matlab.
-It is a part of simulation of mechanical

-Physical Modeling. systems of rigid bodies

-Physical Modeling runs connected by joints, with the

-within the Simulink standard Newtonian dynamics

-environment and of forces and torques.

-interfaces seamlessly To provide a suite of tools to
+with the rest of To provide a suite of tools

-with the rest of specify bodies and their mass
+Simulink and with to specify bodies and their

-Simulink and with properties, their possible
+MATLAB mass properties, their

-MATLAB motions, kinematic constraints,
+possible motions, kinematic

+constraints, coordinate

-coordinate systems, and the
+systems, and the means of

-means of initiating and
+initiating and measuring

-measuring motions
+motions

-Simulink/Matlab Simulink is a block Its purpose is to create block
+Simulink/MatlabR2014a Simulink is a block Its purpose is to create

-R2014a diagram environment diagram environment of the
+diagram environment block diagram environment

-for multi-domain design for simulation,
+for multi-domain of the design for simulation,

-simulation and Model- automatic code generation,
+simulation and automatic code generation,

-Based Design in and continuous test and
+Model-Based Design and continuous test and

-Matlab. verification.
+in Matlab. verification.